A Complete Cheat Sheet for Clinical Documentation

 Assessment

-Miss Smith presents as unfocused and disinterested.
-Her participation was reduced since her last session, and she struggled to maintain conversation and appropriately respond to questions and prompts.
+Miss Smith appears unfocused and disinterested.
+Her participation has decreased since her last session, and she struggles to maintain conversation and appropriately respond to questions and prompts.

 Although Miss Smith is compliant with medication, it has not had an observable effect.
 Suicidal ideas or intentions were not expressed and did not appear present.